icopy-site/awesome/docs/awesome/awesome-fantasy.md

 The first trilogy introduces us to a strange and spectacular world: one where there is magic, intrigue, social/economic inequality and, possibly my favorite thing, different races of people that inhabit this world.

-The second trilogy takes place some 300 years after the events of the first, and many of these events have filtered through into the 'modern' day Scadrial (https://github.com/RichardLitt/awesome-fantasy/blob/master/it has a very old western feel to the whole setting); such as cities named after hero's, religions based on characters and many little secrets that are still unanswered from the first trilogy.
+The second trilogy takes place some 300 years after the events of the first, and many of these events have filtered through into the 'modern' day Scadrial (it has a very old western feel to the whole setting); such as cities named after hero's, religions based on characters and many little secrets that are still unanswered from the first trilogy.
 We are introduced to a whole batch of new characters and some not so new characters - I won't say more otherwise I may give too much away.

 Would recommend this entire series and the whole Cosmere to any fantasy fan. - [@SeanSWatkins](https://github.com/SeanSWatkins)